top of page

 Just in case, I guess.

-On this note, Madyarov shifts gears and talks about how the State sanctions only those cultural figures that promote its agenda.
-Moreover, the State coops art for its own purposes.
-Socialist Realism’s purpose is to serve and glorify the State, in contrast to the decadent artists of the West who celebrate the individual.
+On this note, Madyarov shifts gears and talks about how the state only sanctions those cultural figures who promote its agenda—moreover, the state coops art for its own purposes.
+Socialist Realism's purpose is to serve and glorify the State, in contrast to the decadent artists of the West who celebrate the individual.
 But Madyarov then makes a comparison that seems counterintuitive but is interesting nonetheless.
 He says the differences between the two schools of art – officially sanctioned Socialist Realism and individually-created Western Art - are superficial.
-He compares the two and finds that they are the same when you get right down to it.
+He compares the two and finds they are the same when you get right down to it.

 First, Socialist Realism serves the State.